What is a speech-language pathologist?

 - Language Development – This course discusses different developmental periods where children understand language and communicate with speech.

 - Communication Disorders – This is an introductory course into the different types of communication disorders.
-This involves an overview of speech, language, cognitive, swallowing, and feeding disorders that speech language pathologists help diagnose and treat.
+This involves an overview of speech, language, cognitive, swallowing, and feeding disorders that these pathologists help diagnose and treat.

 2. Obtain your master’s degree in speech-language pathology